hypercube-software/Audio-Workshops/site/docs/midi-sysex.md

 - We name those 7 memory bytes A,B,C,D,E,F,G
 - We name each of their bit from left to right 7,6,5,4,3,2,1,0
 - This is called "MSB first" notation.
-- You have also "LSB first" notation where 0 is the first bit on the right
+- You have also "LSB first" notation where 0 is the first bit on the left

 So when you read the decoding key: